 How to Apply

-Applications must be submitted through the Society for Clinical Ultrasound Fellowships website.
-Note: our fellowship program participates in the NRMP Match process.
+Application Process: Applications must be submitted through the Society for Clinical Ultrasound Fellowships website.
+Our fellowship program participates in the NRMP Match process.

 Candidates must have graduated in good standing from an ACGME-accredited emergency medicine residency program and must be board-certified or board-eligible in emergency medicine.